nathanathan/component-text-mapper/README.md

 component-text-mapper
 ================

+Needs max lev distance and a better way to assess match quaity so that vars don't throw it off And ask how to persist options

 Text mapping component for [Appmaker](https://github.com/mozilla-appmaker/appmaker).

 In essence, it allows users to specify a list of rules of the form